 The Fed’s interest hikes and cuts only immediately affect short term loans.
 Homes are long term loans, so these interest manipulations take longer to manifest.

 You should be very discriminating when you are selecting a mortgage broker.
 Check on every broker’s credentials, and ensure that they are registered with the state and fully licensed.
 Every state has strict requirements that lenders must follow in order to obtain a license.

 There are a multitude of different types of mortgage loans.
 You can choose from a veritable menu at your local broker.
 Don’t be overwhelmed by all of these loans.
 Rather, take time to carefully analyze them so that you fully understand what you’re getting into.

-Compare rates at a variety of different brokers.
+Compare rates at a variety of different refinance lenders.
 You may want to consider going to a broker that specializes in refinancing if you’re considering reworking your mortgage.
 Listen carefully to word of mouth, and trust your friends.
 If you know of someone who has had a good experience with a lender, then investigate that lender.